gdherbert/arc_utils/README.md

    ```
 * typing `au.` will now reveal the modules and functions available to you if you have autocomplete on
 * Depends on arcpy (only available with Esri license)
-* NOTE: arcpy changes for ArcGIS Pro (Python 3.x) include a name change: arcpy.mapping = arcpy.mp as well as some function changes

 ### Example usage ###